NikitaHrinko/android_sample_parser/README.md

 and processed to find links to other pages, and when it's done, all located links have to be processed the same way.
 This process repeats before it reaches the deepest level possible (1-5, based on user input).
 Afterwards every page concatenated in the same list is sent to find all the emails.
-The first process takes up most of the processing time due to the fact that reading pages from the internet is almost always slower than the phone can process this text.
+The first process takes up most of the processing time because reading pages from the internet is almost always slower than the phone can process this text.

 ### `MessageDispatcher` class